Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Bear's gone on a real journey.

-And here's a Kentucky themed mansion.
+And he's a Kentucky-themed mansion.

 Yeah.

-That's one of his mansions,
+That's one of his mansions, and that one is Kentucky-themed.

-He has 50, one for every state.
+One for every state.

-He said it'd be cold in the,
+He said it'd be cold in the cold,

-And that's how Coke bear went to live in Nevada desert, at least for a while.
+And that's how Coke Bear went to live in Nevada desert, at least for a while.

 When Thompson died in 2009, much of his estate was sold at auction.

-you know, it's a big dead bear.
-I guess you go lucky.
-When they tried to contact
+dead bear.
+I guess you're lucky.
+When they tried to contact Zhu, they found that he had already

-were able to get in contact with his wife, and they learned he'd been using the bear as
+passed away, sadly, but they were able to get in contact with his wife, and they learned

-decoration in his traditional Chinese medicine shop.
+he'd been using the bear as decoration in his traditional Chinese medicine shop.

-really liked it apparently.
+liked it, apparently.

-Quote, he was always bringing home junk from auctions and estate sales and things like that, she said.
+Quote, he was always bringing home junk from auctions and estate sales and things like that,

-That bear was one of his favorite things.
+The bear was one of his favorite things.

 He just loved it for some reason.

-At first, he wanted to keep it in our living room,
+At first, he wanted to keep it in our living room, but I wouldn't have it.

 It scared me.